hsanchez/looper/README.md

     $ looper awesome
     Voila!
 Created a new project called "awesome."

-    $ looper awesome 'the/path/of/your/project/written/in/c'
+    $ looper awesome src 'the/path/of/your/project/written/in/c'
     Voila!
 Assigns the source of project called "awesome".

-    $ looper awesome snoop
+    $ looper awesome peek
     Voila!
 Just looked inside the project called "awesome."
 Got it.

     $ looper awesome